Stop overpaying - start transferring money with Ogvio. Sign up, invite friends & grab Rewards now! 🎁

 Unlike some neobanks that treat remittance as a side feature, Ogvio seems to focus its entire ecosystem around it.
 This means, if you make cross-border transactions a lot, you can rest assured that the platform will do its best to cater to your needs.

 Speaking of which, speed is one of the core issues in the remittance industry, and Ogvio aims to eliminate that entirely.
-The platform promises instant transfers between users, regardless of location, which could save hours or even days compared to traditional wire transfers.
+The platform offers instant transfers between users, regardless of location, which can save hours or even days compared to traditional wire transfers.

 Obviously, this is a huge win for those who need their money to arrive quickly (which is all of us, I think).

 Furthermore, Ogvio markets itself as a transparent, low-cost alternative to conventional remittance apps.
-While some transfers or fiat onramps may still carry small fees, the platform’s model focuses on reducing costs wherever possible.
+While some transfers or fiat onramps still carry fees, the platform’s model focuses on reducing costs wherever possible and showing all the fees upfront (no sneaky costs you don't see before paying).

-Ogvio also plans to integrate with the Base network, allowing users to hold and send crypto like BTC, ETH, EURC, and others.
-Because of that, I think Ogvio will be a popular hybrid solution that bridges between traditional and Web3 finance.
+Ogvio also integrates with the Base network, allowing users to send and receive USDC on Base, as well as trade it inside their account for other supported crypto like BTC, ETH, EURC, and so on.
+Plus, they can use Ogvio to convert USDC to cash, withdrawing it to a bank account.
+Because of that, I'd say Ogvio is a hybrid solution that bridges traditional and Web3 finance.

 It’s particularly appealing for users who want the convenience of a neobank without giving up their crypto flexibility or custody.